Flippy (FLIPPY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Flippy Historical Price

-According to the latest data gathered on Flippy live price page, the current price of Flippy is 0.283038USD.
-The circulating supply of Flippy(FLIPPY) is 865.22K FLIPPY , giving it a market capitalization of $244.87K.
+According to the latest data gathered on Flippy live price page, the current price of Flippy is 0.230834USD.
+The circulating supply of Flippy(FLIPPY) is 865.22K FLIPPY , giving it a market capitalization of $199.77K.

 The Flippy Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLIPPY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.